tony-ou/web_QoE_user_study/README.md

 5. Visit `localhost:3001` on your website, you should see the instruction page.

-   If you are running on the uchicago linux machine, visit `linux.cs.uchicago.edu:3001`
+   If you are running on the uchicago farewell cluster, visit `farewell.cs.uchicago.edu:3001`

-   (Optional) If you want to change the port number, in the `app.js` file, edit line 48 to the desired port number.

    After finishing the test, the results will be stored in `./results/`, the file name will be the MTurk ID.